 Committee members must not put themselves in a position where there is a conflict between their duties and responsibilities to the association and their personal interests.

-The Act requires members of the committee to disclose any material personal interest they may have in any contract, or proposed contract, entered into or being considered by the committee.
-A committee member has a material personal interest when that member has a personal interest in a matter which could be seen to compromise their ability to act in the interests of the association and make an impartial decision.
+The Act requires committee members to disclose any material personal interest they may have in any matter being considered by the committee.
+A committee member has a material personal interest when that member has a personal interest in a matter which could be seen to influence their decision.
 The interest may be financial or non-financial.
-The interest may be financial or non-financial.
+For example:

-- a relative of the committee member submits an application for employment with the association; and
+- the committee member owns a business that contracts with the association; and

 Disclosures must be made as soon as the member becomes aware of their conflict.
-If a committee member declares an interest in a contract or proposed contract, the Act requires that:
+If a committee member declares an interest in a matter being considered, the Act requires that:

 - the disclosure must be recorded in the minutes of the meeting and include the nature and extent of the interest;

-In addition to the above, the member with the conflict of interest must also disclose the nature and extent of their interest in the matter at the next general meeting of the association.
+- the member with the conflict of interest must then disclose the nature and extent of their interest in the matter at the next general meeting of the association.

-A useful way to help committee members comply with these requirements is to make ‘disclosures of interest’ a standard item on the committee meeting agenda.
+A useful way to help committee members comply with these requirements is to make ‘disclosures of interest’ a standard agenda item for committee meetings.
 In most cases there will be nothing to note, and will serve as a reminder to members of the need to remain aware of conflicts of interest.